On this page...

 How can I receive FAFSA completion data for my school/organization?

-All public high schools in the state are able to receive student-specific FAFSA completion data through Iowa College Aid’s partnerships with the U.S. Department of Education, Iowa Department of Education, and the AEA PREP initiative.
+All public high schools in the state are able to receive student-specific FAFSA completion data through The Bureau of Iowa College Aid’s partnerships with the U.S. Department of Education, Iowa Department of Education, and Iowa’s Area Education Agencies(AEAs).
 In order for public schools to receive this information, a designated contact, usually a school counselor, needs to complete an Authorization Form.
 Email Liz Yaddof with any questions or concerns regarding how to receive this information.

-For other designated entities (TRIO Programs, non-public schools, etc.), program or agency directors must enter into a data sharing agreement with Iowa College Aid.
+For other designated entities (TRIO Programs, non-public schools, etc.), program or agency directors must enter into a data sharing agreement with The Bureau of Iowa College Aid.
 These designated entities must select an employee to serve as their Data Custodian.
-The Data Custodian will be given access to the Iowa College Aid Processing System (ICAPS) to upload their students’ information and receive a report regarding FAFSA completion for those students.
+The Data Custodian will be given access to the Bureau of Iowa College Aid Processing System (ICAPS) to upload their students’ information and receive a report regarding FAFSA completion for those students.

 What is a college decision?